-Chicago Blues Festival 2020 Canceled: An Incredible Celebration Of Blues In Chicago It’s no secret that Chicago has bred some of the greatest blues artists in the world.
+Chicago Blues Festival 2024: An Incredible Celebration Of Blues In Chicago It’s no secret that Chicago has bred some of the greatest blues artists in the world.
 The city has contributed a legacy to blues that no other has, and the best way to experience it by attending the Chicago Blues Festival.
-This annual […]Chicago Blues Festival 2020 201 E Randolph St, Chicago, IL 60602, USA Chicago Illinois USA
+This annual three-day […]Chicago Blues Festival 2024 201 E Randolph St, Chicago, IL 60602, USA Chicago Illinois USA

 It’s no secret that Chicago has bred some of the greatest blues artists in the world.
 The city has contributed a legacy to blues that no other has, and the best way to experience it by attending the Chicago Blues Festival.
 This annual three-day event is a delightful showcase of blues and jazz, played by local and national artists.